Although there is some overlap between multi-cloud and hybrid cloud, the terms refer to slightly different cloud strategies.

 Other factors to consider:

-Cloudflare helps businesses with both hybrid cloud and multicloud strategies.
-The Cloudflare product stack (which includes a web application firewall, load balancing, SSL, DNS, and other crucial features) sits in front of any type of infrastructure, whether it's multicloud, hybrid cloud, or on-premises infrastructure.
-The Cloudflare global network of data centers in 200+ cities secures and accelerates web applications for users anywhere in the world.
+Cloudflare helps businesses with both hybrid cloud and multi-cloud strategies.
+The Cloudflare product stack (which includes a web application firewall, load balancing, SSL, DNS, and other crucial features) sits in front of any type of infrastructure, whether it's multicloud, hybrid cloud, or on-premise infrastructure.
+The Cloudflare global network of data centers in 285+ cities secures and accelerates web applications for users anywhere in the world.

 Learn more about how Cloudflare integrates with cloud deployments.